-- Codeless UI: Data Integration provides step-by-step instructions to help you quickly configure a sync node.
+- Codeless user interface (UI): Data Integration provides step-by-step instructions to help you configure a sync node.
 This mode is easy to use but provides only limited features.
 For more information, see Create a sync node by using the codeless UI.

-- Before writing code, you must configure a connection and create the destination table.
+- Before you write code, you must configure a connection and create the destination table.

-- Classic network: a network deployed by Alibaba Cloud, which is shared with other tenants.
-Networks of this type are easy to use.
+- Classic network: a network that is deployed by Alibaba Cloud, which is shared with other tenants.
+This network is easy to use.

-- VPC: a network created on Alibaba Cloud, which is available to only one Alibaba Cloud
+- VPC: a network that is created on Alibaba Cloud, which can be used by only one Alibaba

 range, dividing the VPC to multiple subnets, and configuring routing tables and gateways.

 A VPC is an isolated network for which you can customize a wide range of parameters, such as the IP address range, subnets, and gateways.
-With wide deployment of VPCs, Data Integration provides the feature to automatically detect the reverse proxy for some data stores, including ApsaraDB RDS for MySQL, ApsaraDB RDS for PostgreSQL, ApsaraDB RDS for SQL Server, ApsaraDB for POLARDB, DRDS, HybridDB for MySQL, AnalyticDB for PostgreSQL, and AnalyticDB for MySQL 3.0.
-With this feature, you do not need to purchase an extra Elastic Compute Service (ECS) instance in your VPC to configure sync nodes for these data stores.
+Based on wide deployment of VPCs, Data Integration provides the feature to automatically detect the reverse proxy for some data stores, including ApsaraDB RDS for MySQL, ApsaraDB RDS for PostgreSQL, ApsaraDB RDS for SQL Server, PolarDB, DRDS, HybridDB for MySQL, AnalyticDB for PostgreSQL, and AnalyticDB for MySQL 3.0.
+By using this feature, you do not need to purchase an extra Elastic Compute Service (ECS) instance in your VPC to configure sync nodes for these data stores.
 Instead, Data Integration automatically uses this feature to provide network connectivity to these data stores.

-When you configure sync nodes for other Alibaba Cloud data stores in a VPC, such as PPAS, ApsaraDB for OceanBase, ApsaraDB for Redis, ApsaraDB for MongoDB, ApsaraDB for Memcache, Table Store, and ApsaraDB for HBase, you must purchase an ECS instance in the same VPC.
-This ECS instance is used to access the data stores.
+When you configure sync nodes for other Alibaba Cloud data stores in a VPC, such as ApsaraDB RDS for PPAS, ApsaraDB for OceanBase, ApsaraDB for Redis, ApsaraDB for MongoDB, ApsaraDB for Memcache, Tablestore, and ApsaraDB for HBase, you must purchase an ECS instance in the same VPC.
+This ECS instance is used to connect to the data stores.

-- User-created IDC network: an IDC network deployed by yourself, which is isolated from the Alibaba Cloud network.
+- User-created IDC network: an IDC network that is deployed by yourself, which is isolated from the Alibaba Cloud network.

-- For more information about how to configure a sync node, see Create a sync node.
+- For more information about how to configure a sync node, see Node configuration.

-- For more information about how to process unstructured data, such as objects stored in OSS, see Access OSS unstructured data.
+- For more information about how to process unstructured data, such as objects that are stored in OSS, see Access unstructured data.

 - DataWorks provides the default resource group for you to migrate large amounts of data to the cloud for free.
 However, the default resource group does not work if a high transmission speed is required or your data stores are deployed in complex environments.
-You can use exclusive or custom resource groups to run your sync nodes.
-This guarantees connections to your data stores and enables a higher transmission speed.
-For more information about exclusive resource groups for data integration, see Use exclusive resource groups for data integration and Add a custom resource group.
+You can use exclusive or custom resource groups for Data Integration to run your sync nodes.
+This ensures connections to your data stores and enables a higher transmission speed.
+For more information, see Create and use an exclusive resource group for Data Integration and Create a custom resource group for Data Integration.